 Then in 1962, a report found that the old Fresno Courthouse would be unable to withstand an earthquake as strong as that which destroyed the Kern County Courthouse in Bakersfield in 1952.
 The engineers estimated it would cost $844,250 to make the building structurally sound – recommending they do not rehabilitate the structure.
 This led to a long, highly publicized political battle that took place over the courthouse and the iconic cupola that rested at its perch.
 In 1966, the cupola was removed from the Fresno Courthouse, not to be viewed by the public again for nearly 20 years until it was displayed briefly in 1985 outside the Fresno Metropolitan Museum, and then again returned to a warehouse for storing.
 The Fresno Historical Society officially took ownership of the cupola in 1997.

-In March 2015, The Big Fresno Fair and the Fresno Historical Society took the next step in the partnership to bring the iconic 1895 Fresno Courthouse Cupola to The Big Fresno Fair Museum.
-On Friday, March 20, the Cupola was moved from the Caglia Family storage unit in Downtown Fresno to the Fresno Fairgrounds where it will undergo extensive restoration before it is displayed.
-View photos of the Cupola move.
-The proposed debut of the cupola as part of The Big Fresno Fair Museum in 2016 will be the first time in more than 30 years that the public has seen the famed Courthouse Cupola.
+In March 2015, The Big Fresno Fair and the Fresno Historical Society partnered to bring the iconic 1895 Fresno Courthouse Cupola to The Big Fresno Fair Museum.
+On Friday, March 20, 2018, the Cupola was moved from the Caglia Family storage unit in Downtown Fresno to the Fresno Fairgrounds where it underwent extensive restoration before it was put on display at the 2016 Big Fresno Fair.
+This was the first time in more than 30 years that the public has seen the famed Courthouse Cupola.
 It now stands proudly on the perimeter of the Paul Paul Theater, completely restored and lit up for all to enjoy.